MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.TrafficManager/v1.0/Remove-AzureRmTrafficManagerProfile.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmTrafficManagerProfile** cmdlet deletes an azure_2 Traffic Manager profile.
+The **Remove-AzureRmTrafficManagerProfile** cmdlet deletes an Azure Traffic Manager profile.
 Specify the profile to delete by using the *Name* and *ResourceGroupName* parameters.
 Alternatively, you can specify a **TrafficManagerProfile** object using the *TrafficManagerProfile* parameter, or you can use the pipeline.